• Lassie Web: Movies/Other Media

 Lassie Unleashed, 1994, ABC, 60 minutes

-This was ABC's 40th anniversary attempt, a more lighthearted look at the career of "America's Favorite Collie," "narrated" by Lassie's companion, Mel (a Jack Russell terrier—the same "Mel" that appears in the Animal Planet series).
+This was ABC's 40th anniversary attempt, a more lighthearted look at the career of "America's Favorite Collie," "narrated" by Lassie's companion, Mel (a Jack Russell terrier—the same "Mel" that appeared in the Cinar series).
 Most of the show either had celebrity best wishes or talks about the Jeff and Timmy TV episodes; nary a ranger is seen in the bunch.
-This one's strictly for fun—June Lockhart has a ball telling the "ribs for the grange supper" tale ("The Big Cat")—if you can overlook the fact that they show the clip from that reprehensible Taxi episode Lassie guest starred on.
+This one's strictly for fun—June Lockhart has a great time telling the "ribs for the grange supper" tale ("The Big Cat")—if you can overlook the fact that they show the clip from that reprehensible Taxi episode Lassie guest starred on.

 Videos and DVDs (Region 1)